 Employer contends that the evidence established that Grievant and his coworker conspired with an inmate to help organize and facilitate a fight between two rival gang leaders.
-Employer argues through his summary of the audio and video evidence and the witness testimony that Employer has satisfied its burden of proof regarding the Grievant's misconduct.
-Employer concludes there is just cause for the termination of Grievant.
+Employer argues through its summary of the audio and video evidence and the witness testimony that Employer has satisfied its burden of proof regarding the Grievant's misconduct.
+Employer concludes there is just cause for discipline.

 Employer also contends that the evidence established that Grievant permitted Inmate Fisher, a well-known gang leader of Gangster Disciples and drug dealer at the Ross Correctional Institution, to conduct illegal gang activities even while on formal sanctions.
-Employer asserts that Grievant's relationship with Inmate Fisher empowered him to make death threats against another officer in his presence.
-Employer maintains that Grievant committed a "cardinal sin" when he developed a close personal relationship with an inmate whom he not only gave preferential treatment but also fostered an environment that permitted unlawful acts and gang activity.

-Employer further contends that Grievant's actions betray and threaten the institution's security.
-Employer argues that when a correction officer crosses the line as Grievant has, it jeopardizes the lives and well-being of employees and offenders and cannot be accepted or tolerated.
-Employer maintains that Grievant's actions create a severe security breach and threaten the safety and security of the institution, staff, and offenders while placing significant liability on the Department.
+Employer maintains that Grievant committed a "cardinal sin" when he fostered an environment that permitted unlawful acts and gang activity.
+Employer argues that Grievant's actions betray and threaten the institution's security.
+Employer explains that when a correction officer crosses the line as Grievant has, it jeopardizes the lives and well-being of employees and offenders, and his actions cannot be accepted or tolerated.
+Employer asserts that Grievant's actions create a severe security breach and threaten the safety and security of the institution, staff, and offenders while placing significant liability on the Department.
+Employer concludes there is just cause for termination.

-Lastly, it is the position of the Employer that the removal of the Grievant was justified and in accordance with the Just Cause Standard.
+Lastly, it is the position of the Employer that he has met his burden of proof in accordance with the Just Cause Standard.
 Employer requests that this Arbitrator deny the grievance in its entirety.